Moshe Dayan: Military career

 At the age of 14, Dayan joined the Jewish defence force Haganah.
-In 1938, he joined the British-organised irregular Supernumerary Police and led a small motorized patrol ("MAN").
-One of his military heroes was the British pro-Zionist intelligence officer Orde Wingate, under whom he served in several Special Night Squads operations.
-On 3 October 1939, he was the commanding instructor for Haganah Leader's courses held at Yavniel when two Palestine Police Force officers discovered a quantity of illegal rifles.
+He saw action during the 1936–1939 Arab revolt in Palestine.
+In 1938, he joined the British-organised irregular Jewish Supernumerary Police and led a small motorized patrol ("MAN").
+One of his military heroes was the British pro-Zionist intelligence officer Orde Wingate, under whom he served in the Special Night Squads, participating in several operations.
+On 3 October 1939, he was the commanding instructor for Haganah commander's courses held at Yavniel when two Palestine Police Force officers discovered a quantity of illegal rifles.
 Haganah HQ ordered the camp evacuated.

 Leading a group of 43 men through Wadi Bira, early the following morning, 12 to 15 Arab members of the Transjordan Frontier Force arrested them.
 Questions were asked about how such a large force was arrested by a much smaller one.
 Moshe Carmel, the group's deputy commander, was also critical of Dayan's willingness to talk to his interrogators in Acre Prison.
 On 30 October 1939, most of the group were sentenced to 10 years in prison.

 Seven months later, Dayan was replaced as the prisoners' representative after it was discovered that moves were being made to get him an individual pardon.
 On 16 February 1941, after Chaim Weizmann's intervention in London, they were all released.
-Dayan was assigned to a small Australian-led reconnaissance task force, which also included fellow Palmach members and Arab guides, formed in preparation for the Allied invasion of Syria and Lebanon and attached to the Australian 7th Division.
+Dayan joined the Palmach, which was established as the Haganah's elite strike force, and was assigned to a small Australian-led reconnaissance task force, which also included fellow Palmach members and Arab guides, formed in preparation for the Allied invasion of Syria and Lebanon and attached to the Australian 7th Division.
 Using his home kibbutz of Hanita as a forward base, the unit frequently infiltrated Vichy French Lebanon, wearing traditional Arab dress, on covert surveillance missions.